 Hello, hello!
 It’s Bernadette back with another episode of She Renovates.
 Now, today, we’re going to be talking about the HOBO, and I don’t mean the scruffy old fellow on the corner of the street, I am talking about the Home Office Broadcasting Office and I’ve brought a guest in today.

-Firstly, he’s a School Of Renovating Student.
+James Burgin is a School Of Renovating Student.
 He is also a marketing and branding expert.
 And he’s about to embark on his first renovation since he completed our bootcamp.
 He would have to be one of my most favourite people and he’s been guiding me on my home office set up.

 I have mentioned a few times that I have claimed one of our bedrooms to set up for broadcasting mainly podcasts, but also video.
 So James has been keeping me on the straight and narrow, basically making sure that the setup is appropriate.
 We’ve had numerous conversations about this shift in society in general to working from home so we decided to put together an episode.